piyush-panpaliya/sysAdmin2023/challenges/chal2/README.md

 ### Flow:

-- When the scripts run for the first time it reads all the containers and stores them in a a json file `containers.json` with name and id of it.
+- When the scripts run for the first time it reads all the containers and stores them in a json file `containers.json` with name and id of it.
 - Then it starts the scheduler which runs every hour.
 - In which it reads all the containers from `containers.json` and check if the status is `running`
 - Reads previous down services from `containerStatus.json` and checks if there are new services down.